AdobeDocs/experience-manager-65.en/help/sites-developing/page-templates-editable.md

 ### Content Policies {#content-policies}

-The content (or design) policies define the design properties of a component.
-For example, the components available or minimum/maximum dimensions.
+The content (or design) policies define the design properties of a component such as the component's availability or minimum/maximum dimensions.
 These are applicable to the template (and pages created with the template).
 Content policies can be created and selected in the template editor.

 * The property `cq:policy`, on the `root` node `/conf/<your-folder>/settings/wcm/templates/<your-template>/policies/jcr:content/root`